whatyouhide/elixir-love-at-first-sip/slides.md

 ---
 <!-- ######################################################################## -->

-# What does it look like
+# What it looks like

 ```elixir
 defmodule Slugger do